rympasco/jekyll-now/_posts/2017-11-26-Frogs-and-Greek-Comedy.md

 ---
 published: true
 ---
 Today we'll be discussing Aristophanes' *Frogs*.
+Along the lines of last week, we'll first think about the challenges of adapting *Frogs* for a modern audience, in particular the contest between Aeschylus and Euripides.
+Then, we'll think about Greek Comedy's role in the *polis*.

 But first, a few announcements: